Chris Doyle (artist): Man and nature

 In an interview with 21c Museum, Doyle goes into further detail about his view on the interaction of man and nature.
-Doyle says that he does not believe in "the duality between man and nature," and that everything we make, including all of our trash and pollution are just an extension of nature.
+Doyle says that he does not believe in "the duality between man and nature," and that everything we make, including all of our trash and pollution, is an extension of nature.
 He believes that we have been taught to think of ourselves as separate from animals and nature, and his pieces such as Bright Canyon are meant to connect people and make them feel whole with nature.
-These pieces psychologically could have a very positive effect on the viewer.
-According to the Journal of Environmental Psychology, even small exposure to "nature-related stimuli" can decrease anxiety, and even help one stop dwelling on persistent thoughts.
-Doyle's piece reconnected Times Square to the natural environment it had been before the city had been built, exposing any passer-by to the positive effects of being connected to nature.
+Doyle's piece aimed to reconnect Times Square to the natural environment it had been before the city had been built, exposing any passer-by to the positive effects of being connected to nature.

 Place at a specific time

 In 1996, Doyle created the piece Commutable with the Public Art Fund in New York.
 The piece was $7,500 of 22k gold gilded on the stairway and bike path on the Manhattan side of the Williamsburg Bridge.
 As people used this path, they in turn tracked gold flakes throughout the surrounding areas.
 This piece was different from his usual work because instead of creating a piece that was for people to look at or walk around, he "wanted to do something people could use."
 He wanted this piece to bring attention to an area that was seemingly abandoned by the city after construction was halted on the bridge.
 Even though he knew the bridge would one day be demolished, he explained that it is not about making a monument, but about transforming a place at a specific time.
 Like other art exhibits that make use of a community or area, this piece was greatly appreciated by pedestrians walking and riding along the bridge.
 According to Joshua Guetzkow in his article "How the Arts Impact Communities", art pieces such as this help communities "build social capital by boosting individuals’ ability and motivation to be civically engaged, as well as building organizational capacity for effective action."
-By creating a venue that brought people together and brought attention to this "benighted" area, as Doyle calls it, he was able to make a positive impact on residents and quite possibly a sight that will persist in their memories.
+By creating a venue that brought people together and brought attention to this "bleak spot", he was able to make a positive impact on residents by giving "the community some gold".